Removing Popular Faces in Curve Arrangements

-Thus, if we choose $q>n^2$, we have a success probability of at least $1-1/n$ for finding the shortest cycle when we evaluate the quantities $\hat T_b(l)$ for increasing $l$ until they become nonzero.
+Thus, if we choose $q>n^2$, we have a success probability of at least $1-1/n$ for finding the shortest cycle when we evaluate the quantities $\hat T_b(l)$ for increasing~$l$ until they become nonzero.
 The success probability can be boosted by repeating the experiment with new random weights.

-The algorithm may err by not finding a solution although a solution exists, or by finding a solution which is not shortest.
-(By construction, any solution that is found will always be a simple cycle that satisfies the edge set constraints.)
+\newtext{In the unlikely case of a failure}, the algorithm may err by not finding a solution although a solution exists, or by finding a solution\removedtext{ of length $l$} that is not shortest. \newtextrev{The last possibility is not an issue for our original problem, where we just ask about the existence of a cycle, of arbitrary length.} \removedtext {( By construction, any solution that is found will always be a simple cycle that satisfies the edge set constraints.)}

-In the following, we will first discuss how we can compute the quantities $\hat T_b(l)$, and the runtime and space requirement for this calculation.
-Then we will describe the method for actually recovering the cycle after we have found a nonzero value.
-Finally, we will prove Lemma~\ref{shortest-L-nonzero}.
+In the following, we will discuss how we can compute the quantities $\hat T_b(l)$, and the runtime and space requirement for this calculation.
+We describe the method for actually recovering the cycle after we have found a nonzero value in \refAppendix{recover}{B.4}.